Scout fundraising ideas

 Community service day

-Showcase every project or fundraiser you’re working on with a central giving hub.
-Your supporters can then see all your amazing work in one place.
+Showcase every project or fundraiser you’re working on using a central giving hub, so supporters can see all your amazing work in one place.

 International Women's Day fundraiser